 Named after one of the first Indian cricketer of international repute and king of Jamnagar, Colonel H. H. Shri Sir Ranjitsinhji Vibhaji II aka Ranji, the Ranji Trophy is amongst the noted cricket championship.
 Ever since the tournament is inaugurated in 1934-35, there have been various changes in its format.
 The current format follows Round-robin then knockout format.

-Unfortunately, the previous edition of the Ranji Trophy was cancelled due to a Pandemic, but we look forward to a new season that will commence in 2022, wishing all the luck to 38 contesting teams.
+Unfortunately, the previous edition of the Ranji Trophy was cancelled due to a Pandemic, but we look forward to the winner of new season that has already commenced in 2022, wishing all the luck to 38 contesting teams.
+Stay connected to the blog post to know who will be the Ranji Trophy winner 2022-2023.

 The first season of the Ranji Trophy was played in 1934-35 between Mumbai & North India, and the winner was Mumbai.